-Through the European Scout Voluntary Program, young leaders from the Boy Scouts of America have the opportunity to learn more about Scouting in Europe by working at a European Scout center.
+Through the European Scout Voluntary Program, young leaders from the Boy Scouts of America have the opportunity to learn more about Scouting in Europe by volunteering at a European Scout center.

 Framework of the Typical European Scout Center

 Scout centers in Europe do not operate in the same way that BSA camps do.
 The staff members of a typical European Scout center are usually involved in many different aspects of operating the center rather than specializing in one particular area and do so on a volunteer basis.
 This is different from the situation in a BSA camp, where staff members are usually assigned to a particular activity or skill with which they work for the majority of their time at camp and usually receive a salary for this work.
 In addition, Scouting in Europe normally operates on a coeducational basis, with males and females having the opportunity to be equally involved at all levels.

 How to Apply

-All participants in the European Scout Voluntary Program must be between 18 and 30 years of age and must be volunteers registered with the Boy Scouts of America, and have current Youth Protection Training.
-To ensure that the experience is worthwhile, participants should be prepared to commit themselves to work for a minimum of six weeks.
+All participants in the European Scout Voluntary Program must be between 18 and 30 years of age, must be members registered with the Boy Scouts of America, and have current Youth Protection Training.
+To ensure that the experience is worthwhile, participants should be prepared to commit themselves to volunteer for a minimum of six weeks.

 Before applying, you should be certain that you wish to take part in this program.
 If you are accepted by a site and then “drop out,” that could cause problems for that particular site, as it will prevent other youth from having the opportunity to take part in the program.

-For information regarding available centers, please go to http://rovernet.eu/site/esvp-map.
+For information regarding available centers, please go to https://esvp.rovernet.eu.
 Throughout that page, you’ll access the initial information about the staff program offered by the participating sites.
 However, it is then up to you to contact the sites for more specific information, and then to complete the relevant application process for the chosen site.
 Be sure to contact the International Department when applying for the position and when a position has been offered for proper approval and insurance coverage.

 Travel Costs and Insurance